QQ850/medical_bill__upload_service/README.md

     GET /items: returns a list of medical bills
     POST /items: creates a new medical bill
 #### Files
-    index.js            --> HTTP responses to each request package.json        --> be able to run the API bills.json          --> Example of a list of array objects
+    index.js                    --> HTTP responses to each request package.json                --> be able to run the API bills.json                  --> Example of a list of array objects Testing.postman_collection  --> API testing files exported from Postman
 #### Generated URL
     http://localhost:3000/items
 ## Run the assignment on Postman